kobble-ios/kobble-data/README.md

 ### Kobble allows you to organize the way you want to
 Kobble allows you to create various items in a Tree data format such as links, file folders, documents and presentations.
-Kobble's unique Tree data model contains Channels and what we call Tracks - which is simply a collection of these items relating to your projects that you want to keep track of.
+Kobble's unique tree data model contains Channels and what we call Tracks - which is simply a collection of these items relating to your projects that you want to keep track of.
 The versatility of the Kobble Tree allows you to drag and drop easily, so you can organize, copy and rearrange your Channels, Tracks and Items however you want.
 You can create an unlimited number of Channels, Tracks and Items to organize your work.

-Another great feature of Kobble is that you can collect internet links easily by dragging and dropping them from the internet right into your Kobble Channels so you can keep them organized along with relevant infromation within your projects.
-The Kobble environment allows you to keep your internet links organized just the way you want them.
+Another great feature of Kobble is that you can collect internet links easily by dragging and dropping them directly from the internet right into your Kobble Tracks.
+So, you can keep links organized where you need them, along with other related information within your projects.

 ### Share and collaborate with Kobble
 You can easily share whole Channels of information with people who are interested in your work.
 Sharing Kobble Channels with people you are collaborating with on your projects is effortless.